What's the Average Cost of Running a Car in the UK?

 Cost of Car Insurance

 The average cost of car insurance in the UK is just under £500 a year.
 However, prices can vary significantly from person to person.
 Some of the factors that have the largest impact on the price you'll pay for car insurance are your age, the car you drive, your driving record, where you live and where you keep your car at night (e.g., on the road or in a locked garage).
+If price and customer service are both priorities for you, check out our list of the Top 10 Best-Rated Cheap Car Insurance Companies.

 Car Service Costs